azmi-fursa/SeeTreeTask/README.md

 ## Motivation and Goals:
-AI is an expanding field in the industry, in this application we will learn how to extract interesting features about images and how to calculate Image Statistics. the goal of this application is to implement functions that help us extract statistics about various images, these functions include: min, max, mean, median and percentile.
+AI is an expanding field in the industry, in this application we will learn how to extract interesting features about images and how to calculate Image Statistics.
+Images are made out of multiple pixels, each pixel has a grayscale level in the range "0 - 255", where 0 is black and 255 is white.
+The goal of this application is to implement functions that help us extract statistics about multiple images, and their pixels; these functions include: min, max, mean, median and percentile.

 The images are stored in a Cloud Storage Bucket, and in order to access these images we will have to send a GET request to the following api:  https://storage.googleapis.com/seetree-demo-open/.